MangelMaxime/Nacara/docs/content/guide/theme.md

 `Nacara.Theme.Default` is the one this site uses, and what `dotnet new nacara-docs` starts you with: navbar, sidebar, table of contents, dark mode, and the components for tabs, callouts and code frames.
-Everything about it - the tokens you override, the navbar and menu options, the front matter it reads, the pieces you can compose - is documented with the other packages:
+It is documented with the other packages:

 - [Default theme](../plugins/themes/default/index.md) - what you get, and how to add it
 - [Customising](../plugins/themes/default/customising.md) - colours, spacing, fonts, your own CSS